-Since the TLS is a tracking system, it can inherently support offset and non-linear approach procedures where a straight-in approach is not feasible due to noise abatement or obstacle clearance issues.
-The approach profile for TLS is not a consequence of alignment between the approach path and antennas like a traditional ILS that radiates the signal without tracking the aircraft position.
+Since the TLS is a dynamic tracking system, the approach profile for TLS is not a consequence of alignment between the approach path and antennas like a traditional ILS that radiates the signal without tracking the aircraft position.
+Approach procedures for TLS are instead configured in software and can be tailored to any desired approach path.